HopeNeely/Employee-Analysis-with-SQL/README.md

 # Employee Database with SQL
 ![EmployeeSQL/data/sql.png](EmployeeSQL/data/sql.png)
 ## Summary
 This project engineers and analyses data on a fictitious company's employees from the 1980s and 1990s.
 All that remains of the database are six CSV files.
-Tables were created to hold data from the CSVs in a Jupyter Notebook and the data was imported into a SQL database.
+The data was imported into a SQL database.
+Then the database was queried for analysis.

 ## Tools
 PostgreSQL<br>